Modulus of continuity for solutions of non-local heat equations: Regional heat equation

-(3.)
-To complete the proof of Theorem \ref{thm_1d_mod_cont_reg}, we restrict $u$ to $I\times[0,\infty)$.
-There are three cases to consider: both intervals $[x-\delta,x+\delta]$ and $[y-\delta,y+\delta]$ are contained in $I$; one of the intervals is contained in $I$ and the other has non-zero intersection with $I$ and its complement $I^c$; or both intervals have non-zero intersection with $I$ and $I^c$.
-Since the first case is covered by step (2.) and the argument for the second case turns out to be analogous to that of the third case, we only need to consider the third case in detail.
+\textbf{Step 4: Boundary cases.} To complete the proof of Theorem \ref{thm_1d_mod_cont_reg}, we now consider the cases where at least one of the intervals intersects $I^c$; namely, one of the intervals is contained in $I$ and the other has non-zero intersection with $I$ and its complement $I^c$; or both intervals have non-zero intersection with $I$ and $I^c$.
+The argument for the first case turns out to be analogous to that of the second case, we only need to consider the second case in detail.

-W.l.o.g, again assume that $x<y$.
 First, suppose the intervals $[x-\delta,x+\delta]$ and $[y-\delta,y+\delta]$ have non-zero intersection with $I$ and $I^c$ in a symmetric way, i.e., x=-y with the midpoint between $x$ and $y$ occurring at zero; see Figures \ref{reg_res_symm_no_overlap} and \ref{reg_res_symm_overlap}.
 If $|x-y|\geq 2\delta$, a change of variables $z=y+r$ (or $z=x-r$ in the second integral) implies that $r\in[-\delta,\frac{D}{2}-y]$, and, by symmetry, this is the transformed integration interval for both integrals.
 The argument is then the same as that presented in step (2.) for the corresponding case but with respect to the new integration intervals; viz.,

 a contradiction.
 The case $|x-y|<2\delta$ can be handled similarly, by changing the intervals of integration in the analogous case in step (2.).

 Next, suppose the intervals $[x-\delta,x+\delta]$ and $[y-\delta,y+\delta]$ have non-zero intersection with $I$ and $I^c$ in an asymmetric way.
 For the sake of argument, assume $x$ is closer to $-D/2$ than $y$ is to $D/2$.
 We employ the following strategy: First, translate the picture so that the mid-point $m:=\frac{x+y}{2}$ is at zero.
 See Figures \ref{reg_res_asymm_pretrans} and \ref{reg_res_asymm_posttrans}.
 Second, write the integrals in terms of symmetric and asymmetric parts.
 The symmetric part will cancel out by the foregoing argument (irrespective of whether the intervals $[x-\delta,x+\delta]$ and $[y-\delta,y+\delta]$ overlap even though Figures \ref{reg_res_asymm_pretrans} and \ref{reg_res_asymm_posttrans} only show the non-overlapping case), leaving only the asymmetric part to consider.